Legacy Modernization

 "Copilot writes code that passes review and breaks in prod.
 How do I put a safety net under AI-generated code?"

-"We need to break a 200k-line monolith into services without a big-bang rewrite.
-What's a safe incremental path, and how do I keep delivery going while we do it?"
+"We need to break a 200k-line monolith into services without a full rewrite.
+What's a safe incremental path that keeps delivery going?"

 "How do I introduce ATDD on a team that's burned out and skeptical of 'yet another process'?"